Simplicity Bias in Transformers and their Ability to Learn Sparse Boolean Functions: Background and Preliminaries

 \subsection{Sensitivity of Boolean Functions}

-We will work with a complexity measure called Boolean Sensitivity which has been widely studied in computational complexity \citep{kahn1989influence_sensitivity,sensi_other_2014tighter, bool_analysis}.
-We first define the relevant notions of complexity and then discuss their relation to other complexity measures.
+We will work with a complexity measure called Boolean Sensitivity which has been widely studied in computational complexity \citep{kahn1989influence_sensitivity,sensi_other_2014tighter}.
+Sensitivity can be seen as a discrete analog \citep{gopalan2016smooth} of the `smoothness' of a continuous function which measures how gradually a function changes locally.
 For Boolean functions defined over the Hamming cube, sensitivity captures how many neighbours of a particular input have different outputs.
 Formally, the sensitivity of a Boolean function $f:\{0,1\}^n \rightarrow \{\pm1\}$ at input $x \in \hamn$ is defined as

 where $\indicator$ denotes the indicator function and $\xk{i} = (x_1,\ldots,x_{i-1},1-x_i,x_{i+1},\ldots,x_n)$ is the same as $x$ at every coordinate or bit except the $i$-th one.
 The maximum sensitivity of a function $f$ is defined as $ms(f) = \max_{x\in \hamn} s(f,x)$.
 The average sensitivity (also referred to as total influence) of a Boolean function measures the average of the sensitivity of the function across all inputs $x\in \hamn$ and is defined as